OsmanMalik/TNS/README.md

 It leverages the function `draw_samples_TNS_CP.m` above to do the actual sampling of the least squares problems.
 It is an adaption of the script `cp_als_es.m` in [this repo](https://github.com/OsmanMalik/TD-ALS-ES).
 - `draw_samples_TNS_TR.m`:
-This function draws the samples in the TN amtrices that arise in tensor ring decomposition.
+This function draws the samples in the TN matrices that arise in tensor ring decomposition.
 It is an adaption of the function `draw_samples_TR.m` in [this repo](https://github.com/OsmanMalik/TD-ALS-ES).
 - `TNS_TR.m`:
 This function computes the tensor ring decomposition using the TN sampling approach we propose in the paper.